Special Vehicles in Iowa

 Motorhomes can be registered at your nearest county treasurer's office.
 The registration fee will depend upon the class of the vehicle, which is determined by its value.

-If you wish to register a fold-out camper, you'll need to pay 20 cents per square foot, as determined by the outside dimensions of the vehicle.
+If you wish to register a fold-out camper, you'll need to pay per square foot, as determined by the outside dimensions of the vehicle.